Mesopotamia: Religion and philosophy

 The Ancient Mesopotamian religion was the first recorded.
 Mesopotamians believed that the world was a flat disc, surrounded by a huge, holed space, and above that, heaven.
-They also believed that water was everywhere, the top, bottom and sides, and that the universe was born from this enormous sea.
-In addition, Mesopotamian religion was polytheistic.
-Although the beliefs described above were held in common among Mesopotamians, there were also regional variations.
+They believed that water was everywhere, the top, bottom and sides, and that the universe was born from this enormous sea.
+Mesopotamian religion was polytheistic.
+Although the beliefs described above were held in common among Mesopotamians, there were regional variations.
 The Sumerian word for universe is an-ki, which refers to the god An and the goddess Ki.
 Their son was Enlil, the air god.
 They believed that Enlil was the most powerful god.
 He was the chief god of the pantheon.

 Philosophy

-The numerous civilizations of the area influenced the Abrahamic religions, especially the Hebrew Bible; its cultural values and literary influence are especially evident in the Book of Genesis.
+The numerous civilizations of the area influenced the Abrahamic religions, especially the Hebrew Bible.
+Its cultural values and literary influence are especially evident in the Book of Genesis.

 Giorgio Buccellati believes that the origins of philosophy can be traced back to early Mesopotamian wisdom, which embodied certain philosophies of life, particularly ethics, in the forms of dialectic, dialogues, epic poetry, folklore, hymns, lyrics, prose works, and proverbs.
 Babylonian reason and rationality developed beyond empirical observation.

 Babylonian thought was also based on an open-systems ontology which is compatible with ergodic axioms.
 Logic was employed to some extent in Babylonian astronomy and medicine.

 Babylonian thought had a considerable influence on early Ancient Greek and Hellenistic philosophy.
 In particular, the Babylonian text Dialogue of Pessimism contains similarities to the agonistic thought of the Sophists, the Heraclitean doctrine of dialectic, and the dialogs of Plato, as well as a precursor to the Socratic method.
 The Ionian philosopher Thales was influenced by Babylonian cosmological ideas.